Running on Empty: A Strange Visit to the Pennsylvania Oil Sites

 One of the things I particularly wanted to see in the Oil region was Pithole City.
 In 1863 it didn’t exist.
 In 1864 they found oil there, triggering a stampede of speculators.
-By 1865 it was home to several large hotels, a dance hall, a theatre, drug stores, barber shops, hardware stores, every modern convenience.
+By 1865 it was home to several large hotels, a dance hall, a theater, drug stores, barber shops, hardware stores, every modern convenience.
 It was a bustling community, boasting the third busiest post office in Pennsylvania.
-But then the oil began running out, as did the people.
+But then the oil ran out, and so did the people.
 By 1866 it was in decline.
-In 1868 it caught fire and nearly the whole town burned.
+In 1868 it caught fire, and the whole town burned.
 By 1870 it was gone.

 I followed the route indicated on the map but when I got there I found I had to go another six miles up a narrow, deserted road.
 I looked at my gas gauge.
-This was a long way.
+That was a long way.
 I was down to less than a quarter of a tank.
+I drove and drove.
 At last I arrived.